 Most of us have the tendency to bite off more than we can chew.
 The energy we burn NOT doing something is astonishing.
 In that context the question of how to stop procrastinating at home is legit.
-In the following, I’ll show you some simple ways to make the life in your kitchen more productive.
+In the following, I’ll show you some simple ways to make life in your kitchen more productive.

 A gentle but empowering guide

-Do you struggle with initiating or completing household management projects, your clean eating diet or some other more specific tasks in your kitchen?
+Do you struggle with initiating or completing household management projects, your clean eating or some other more specific tasks in your kitchen?
 I’ve put together for you a suite of methods, attitudes, and tools to defeat procrastination over time.

 See it as a gentle but empowering guide for the path from procrastination to high productivity.
 It will answer your question on “how to stop procrastinating” and it will equip you with concrete strategies to move forward in a wide array of areas.

 Why do we procrastinate?

 Before we can dig deeper into this fascinating field, we should first look at the five most important causes of procrastination.
 It turns out that, in this case, we are all different.
 It is important to recognize your unique set of causes and issues to effectively tackle this challenging habit.

 Besides electronic distractions like social media, the following hidden triggers and reasons all add up to sabotaging your best productive instincts.
 Once you realize this, you will certainly wonder how you let so much time go by without noticing them.

 It is said that procrastination is the baby of perfectionism.
 They go hand in hand.
 Often, the inflexible mind of the perfectionist falls into procrastination rather than facing the unattainable goals he has set.

 You set extremely unrealistic goals, and then brutally criticize yourself when the inevitable failure happens.
 The scariest part of this is how often you will see this in the world around you.